Entropy: Classical thermodynamics

-To find the entropy difference between any two states of a system, the integral must be evaluated for some reversible path between the initial and final states.
-Since entropy is a state function, the entropy change of the system for an irreversible path is the same as for a reversible path between the same two states.
-However, the heat transferred to or from, and the entropy change of, the surroundings is different.
+To find the entropy difference between any two states of the system, the integral must be evaluated for some reversible path between the initial and final states.
+Since an entropy is a state function, the entropy change of the system for an irreversible path is the same as for a reversible path between the same two states.
+However, the heat transferred to or from the surroundings is different as well as its entropy change.

-We can only obtain the change of entropy by integrating the above formula.
-To obtain the absolute value of the entropy, we need the third law of thermodynamics, which states that S = 0 at absolute zero for perfect crystals.
+We can calculate the change of entropy only by integrating the above formula.
+To obtain the absolute value of the entropy, we consider the third law of thermodynamics: perfect crystals at the absolute zero have an entropy $S = 0$.